szilard/benchm-dataframes/README.md

 of magnitude of running times for aggregations and joins on datasets of sizes of interest to *me* at the moment.
 The results are expected to vary with hardware, dataset size, structure etc.
-In addition, one might say that queries in practice are more complex and their running times depend not only on how fast are these primitives, but also on how the query optimizer (if applicable) can deal with complexity.
+In addition, one might say that queries in practice are more complex and their running times depend not only on how fast are these primitives, but also on how the query optimizer (if applicable) can deal with the given complexity.
 Again, a comprehensive SQL benchmark is out of scope here (but see e.g. TPC-DS).